awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 `DesiredCount`  <a name="cfn-ecs-service-desiredcount"></a>
 The number of instantiations of the specified task definition to place and keep running on your cluster\.
-If a desired count is not specified, a default value of `1` is used\.
+For new services, if a desired count is not specified, a default value of `1` is used\.
 When using the `DAEMON` scheduling strategy, the desired count is not required\.
+For existing services, if a desired count is not specified, it is omitted from the operation\.
 *Required*: Conditional
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)